mopidy/mopidy-beets/README.rst

 Proxy configuration for OGG files (optional)
 --------------------------------------------

-You may want to configure an http proxy server in front of your Beets plugin (not mopidy).
-Otherwise you could have problems with playing OGG files and other formats that require seeking (in technical terms: support for http "Range" requests is required for these files).
+In case you use a beets version older than 1.6.1, you may need to configure an HTTP reverse-proxy server in front of the Beets web plugin (not mopidy) because `it does not handle HTTP "Range" requests properly <https://github.com/beetbox/beets/pull/5057>`_.
+If you don't apply this workaround, mopidy may not be able to stream/play large audio files and/or does not allow you to seek.
+The is the case for OGG files in particular.

 The following Nginx configuration snippet is sufficient::